 Introduction/Purpose - begin with a statement of the reason for completing the experiment and the goal of the work.
 Then, expand on the chemistry principles.
-Any relevant CHEMISTRY i.e. chemical reactions must be in the introduction!
-This is NOT a rehash of the lab procedure so do NOT just summarize the procedure [no receive credit for that].
+Any relevant CHEMISTRY i.e. chemical reactions must always be in the introduction!
+Define chemical formulas, abbreviations before use: sodium hydroxide (NaOH), milliliters (mL).
+This is NOT a rehash of the lab procedure so do NOT just summarize the procedure [no credit for that].
 Introduce principles, techniques i.e. what is being learned and accomplished because of completing the lab experiment.
 MINIMUM length is 1 page, double-spaced.
 Maximum is 3 pages double-spaced.